hanrichard/Notebook/aws/aws learning doc/applications.md

 - Amazon EC2 provides you access to the operating system of the instance that you created.

 - Amazon EMR provides you a managed Hadoop framework that makes it easy, fast, and cost-effective to process vast amounts of data across dynamically scalable Amazon EC2 instances.
 You can access the operating system of these EC2 instances that were created by Amazon EMR.

+- AWS X-Ray is incorrect because this is not a suitable service to use to track each API call to your AWS resources.
+It just helps you debug and analyze your microservices applications with request tracing so you can find the root cause of issues and performance.